whichjdk/whichjdk.com/README.md

 The official support for _macOS/AArch64_ was implemented with [JEP 391](https://openjdk.java.net/jeps/391) in the OpenJDK 17 release.

-macOS _x64_ builds run stable with Rosetta 2, but there is a significant performance hit due to the emulation.
+macOS _x64_ builds run stable with Rosetta 2, but there is a significant performance drop due to emulation.
 People that develop on an _Apple Silicon_ Mac (like me) should install a native macOS _AArch64_ (aka _ARM 64_) build of the JDK.

 Most distributions have _macOS/AArch64_ builds for Java 17+, only.